 Washing machines, dishwashers, vacuum cleaners – did you know that the need for electrical household appliances is one of the major driving forces behind the astounding success of online shopping on Black Friday in Brazil?

-Although nowadays, Black Friday has become quite a global shopping phenomenon, let me tell you some particularities that make it an unequaled success story – and show how it helped revolutionize e-commerce in Brazil.
-This is why at the stroke of midnight between 23 and 24 of November, millions of my fellow countrymen will be sitting in front of their computers, smartphones or tablets – thrilled by the hunt for online bargains.
+Although nowadays, Black Friday has become quite a global shopping phenomenon, there are some particularities that make it an unequaled success story – and show how it helped revolutionize e-commerce in Brazil.
+This is why at the stroke of midnight between 28 and 29 of November, millions Brazilians will be sitting in front of their computers, smartphones or tablets – thrilled by the hunt for online bargains.

 A very brief introduction to Black Friday

 There are several different “founding legends” – but Black Friday, the last Friday of November and the day after Thanksgiving, has existed in the U.S. at least since the early 1950s.
 It quickly became the biggest shopping day of the whole year, with many retailers opening their shops very early, some right after midnight.

 Black Friday quickly became popular because both sides profit: consumers are happy to receive huge discounts, and merchants are glad to rid themselves of their old stock so they have space and solvency – “get in the black” – to buy new Christmas stock.